 The most important thing to know is that the law is on your side, when making requests for reasonable accommodations.
 If you’re not sure what is reasonable or not for your situation, discuss this with your doctor, and your Huntington Beach workers compensation attorney, so you know exactly what you can ask for.
 Be nice when talking with your employer, but also be firm; remember that you are doing your best to return to your job, even if you may need a couple of things modified.

-If you encounter any kind of pushback, when requesting accommodations, don’t hesitate to contact your attorney.
+If you encounter any kind of pushback, when requesting accommodations after being hurt on the job, don’t hesitate to contact your attorney.
 If you had an experienced lawyer for your workers comp case, they will be able to advocate for you, returning to work under your legal entitlements.
 It can be scary, going back to your job, or starting a new job, after a period of illness or injury, but you have the right to earn a living too.
 With your attorney’s help, you can put together a reasonable accommodation letter for your employer, outlining your needs.

 Want to learn more about how to return to work after injury, or how to request accommodations?
-Reach out to us at Jackson & Jackson today, and ask for your free consultation.
+Reach out to a Long Beach workers compensation lawyer at Jackson & Jackson today, and ask for your free consultation.